 Ogden Utah Temple

-14th operating temple; closed for renovation; finalizing granite installation; installing windows; pouring concrete landscaping elements; anticipated to be completed in late 2014
+14th operating temple; closed for renovation; work proceeding on landscaping and interior; anticipated to be completed in the latter half of 2014

 Physical Address350 22nd Street